binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 with the official system image.

-However, the emulator is, to all effects, an hypervisor on its own, creating a VM to run your Android system, and taking advantage of your hardware features to speed up the execution (i.e. Intel VT-x or AMD SVM, which provide hardware-assisted virtualization and are required to run x86 Android images on a PC).
-As such, it does not coexist peacefully with other VM solutions running on your machine at the same time and trying to use virtualization extensions of your CPU.
-If you are already running a VM on your system using a solution like VMWare Workstation or VirtualBox, they will conflict with the Android emulator (which happens to be qemu in disguise).
+However, the emulator is, to all effects, an hypervisor on its own, creating a VM to run your Android system and taking advantage of hardware features to speed up execution (i.e. Intel VT-x or AMD SVM, which provide hardware-assisted virtualization and are required to run x86 Android images on a PC).
+As such, it does not coexist peacefully with other VM solutions running on your machine at the same time and trying to use virtualization extensions.
+If you are already running a VM on your system using a product like VMWare Workstation or VirtualBox, they will conflict with the Android emulator (which happens to be qemu in disguise).

 The good news is, you don't need to run the Android emulator on the same system where you run your development environment.
 Android debug tools